brittjavs/drum-kit/README.md

 # drum-kit
-Drum Kit that plays sounds when clicking on different drum parts
+Drum Kit - Interactive game where a user can click on different parts of a drum kit to play different sounds.
+A user can use it to create drumroll sound effect.